 - Each lab is accompanied by the instructor’s solution.

 You will also watch video demonstrations of the instructor applying some of the harder techniques.
 The rest of the time, you will be engaged in an interactive presentation with the instructor.

 Curious?
 Watch one of the demonstration videos (opens in a new tab).

-You'll do the labs and watch the demonstration videos in the language of your choice: Java or C#.
-However, this course is all about principles, mindset, and technique — not language or tool specifics.
-The techniques and strategies you'll learn are fully and immediately transferable across modern programming languages and technologies; we often have attendees who "speak" PHP, GWT, Python, or VB.NET, for instance.
-Even if your native tongue is not Java/C# but you're comfortable with OO, this course would be perfect for you.
+You’ll do the labs in and watch the demonstration videos in the language of your choice: Java, C#, or PHP.
+However, this course is all about principles, thinking, and technique — not language or tool specifics.
+The techniques and strategies you’ll learn are fully and immediately transferable across modern programming languages and technologies.
+We often have attendees who "speak" C++, GWT, Python, or VB.NET, for instance.
+Even if your native tongue is not Java/C# but you’re comfortable with OO, this course would be perfect for you.

 Previous participants said:

 “The labs were relevant and engaging.
 Real-world examples helped to put things in context.”

 “Good labs.
 Small enough but not too small.”